Maternal Child Health

 - Flu Shot (seasonal)

-Walk-in clinic every Wednesday from 1-4 pm, no appointment necessary.
+Immunization clinics are held on Wednesday afternoons.
+Please call ahead for an appointment.
 We accept Medicaid.
 If child is uninsured or underinsured, the cost per vaccine is $20.00.
 Services will NOT be denied for inability to pay.
 We bill Public Aid.
 We DO NOT bill private insurance.
 Please bring child's current immunization record.

 Flu Clinics are held in the fall each year and clinic schedules are available after September 1st.
 We bill Medicare and Public Aid.
 Call the health department for costs and current information.